smol-ai/developer/readme.md

 5. **Portability**: This setup can be utilized on any computer with Docker and the appropriate IDE installed.
 Simply clone the repository and start the container.

-### Using the Dev Container

-To start using the dev container, follow these steps:

-1. Install Docker on your machine.

-2. Install the 'Remote - Containers' extension in Visual Studio Code.

-3. Clone the repository.

-4. Open the project in Visual Studio Code.
-When prompted, click on "Reopen in Container".

-   Alternatively, you can use the Command Palette (View > Command Palette...).
-Type 'Remote-Containers: Open Folder in Container...' and select the cloned repository folder.

-5. The development container should start, and you'll be placed inside the container with all the tools and dependencies already set up.

 ## future directions